ascv/HyperLogLog/README.md

     set_registers(registers)

 Sets the registers to *registers*.
-Extra or missing registers in *registers* are ignored.
-This method can be used to restore a HyperLogLog from a bytearray.
+Expects a bytearray or bytes type.

     size()